 Profenal Side Effects

-Note: This page contains side effects data for the generic drug suprofen ophthalmic.
-It is possible that some of the dosage forms included below may not apply to the brand name Profenal.
+Note: This document contains side effect information about suprofen ophthalmic.
+Some dosage forms listed on this page may not apply to the brand name Profenal.

 Serious side effects are not expected with this medication.

 Some eye burning, stinging, irritation, itching, redness, or sensitivity to light may occur.
 Continue to use suprofen ophthalmic (the active ingredient contained in Profenal) and talk to your doctor about any side effects that you experience.